Parking Spaces: Definitions and Main Conjecture

 The intermediate version is verified for the Weyl groups of types $B/C$ in Section~\ref{type-BC-proof-section} and type $D$ in Section~\ref{type-D-proof-section}, using representations of $W$ via signed permutation matrices, and picking the simple hsop $\Theta = (x_1^{h+1},\ldots,x_n^{h+1})$.

-In fact, all the important consequences of the Main Conjecture are even implied by the following weakest version, on the level of $W \times C$-characters, generalizing the $W$-isomorphism \eqref{case-by-case-AthR-check}; it has been verified for all irreducible real reflection groups except $E_7, E_8$.
+In fact, all the important consequences of the Main Conjecture are even implied by the following weakest version, on the level of $W \times C$-characters, generalizing the $W$-isomorphism \eqref{case-by-case-AthR-check}.
+This weak form is just shy of being a theorem; it has been verified for all irreducible real reflection groups except $E_7, E_8$ (where the computations became too big for our computing power).

 .1in

 {\bf Main Conjecture.} {\sf (weak version) }\\ {\it Let $W$ be an irreducible real reflection group and consider the cyclic subgroup $C:=\langle c\rangle\leq W$ generated by a Coxeter element $c\in W$.
 Then one has an isomorphism of $W\times C$-representations